mvolkmann/blog/src/meteor.md

 before a result is returned, Meteor will remember this and will make the call again when connectivity is restored.
 This presents an issue when Methods are not idempotent.
-Being idempotent means that the when a call is repeated, no additional changes are made in the database.
+In this context, being idempotent means that the when a call is repeated no additional changes are made in the database.

 Consider typical CRUD operations.